 1840 May 20 – Founding of the first Hastings Cricket Club, with its ground on the West Hill, where Collier Road is now.
 For many years prior to this the game had been played on the East Hill, the West Hill and other places.

-1841 – The wall that had separated the west end of Norman Road from Lavatoria was demolished.
+1841 – The high wall across Norman Road that had been the eastern boundary of James Burton’s St Leonards was demolished because it was a serious impediment to all traffic except pedestrians.
+The wall ran northwards from the cliff edge, scross the road, along the east side of the Lavatoria houses and up what is now Kenilworth Road.
 The wall had been a barrier between the upper class Burton’s St Leonards on the west side and the proletarian central St Leonards on the east.
-The removal of the wall was a recognition by the better-off westerners that they needed the services of the lower classes for cleaning, cooking, labouring etc.
+The removal of the wall was a recognition by the better-off westerners that they needed the services of the lower classes for cleaning, cooking, labouring etc

 1841 Feb 5 – The big Hastings fishing boat, the Three Brothers, was lost off Start Point, south Devon.
 The crew of six were all drowned: Thomas Coppard (master), William Coppard (master’s son), John Phillips, William Simmons, Ed Bumstead and Thomas Swain (boy).